 Alternatively if you’d like Ordnance Survey maps, you will need the following (deep breath):

 Finally, the Pennine Way’s fame means that there have been more than a few books written about it.

 Most recent is Walking Home – poet Simon Armitage’s tale of his journey walking home down the Pennine Way (yes, he walks North to South!)
 Simon acts as a modern day troubadour, trying to arrange a gig every evening and passing round a hat at the end of his performance.

-My favourite is Pennine Walkies, Mark Wallington's hysterical account of walking the trail after deciding his dog, Boogie, needed the exercise.
+My favourite is Pennine Walkies, Mark Wallington’s account of walking the trail after deciding his dog, Boogie, needed the exercise.

 Quite why Barry decides to walk the Pennine Way, the reader is never quite sure, but if he hadn’t, the world would have one less funny book.

 Finally don’t forget another out of print book.
 It’s the cartoon based Laughs Along the Pennine Way.
 It’s by Pete Bog so it must be good.

 Whilst the route is sign posted, there are several parts of the Pennine Way that are difficult to navigate and you’ll need to know how to use a map and compass.